eclipse-langium/langium-website/hugo/content/docs/learn/minilogo/customizing_cli.md

 Feel free to keep (or remove) the existing **generate** action, as we won't be setting that up until the next tutorial.
 We'll be sure to present example code for that as well, so don't worry about deleting functions that you'll need later.

-In order to add our new command, we need to register it in the default export for the **index.ts** file.
+In order to add our new command, we need to register it in the default export for the **src/cli/main.ts** file.
 In this function, there's a **command** object, which is a collection of commands for our CLI.
 Let's call our command `parseAndValidate`, and give it some extra details, like:

 - **arguments**: Indicating that it takes a single file
 - a **description** detailing what this action does